SeniorServiceAmerica/redis_pipeline/README.md

     rails generate redis_pipeline

 Populate the configuration file with the redis uri and batch size.
+The configuration file is stored at `config/redis_pipeline.yml`

 * uri defaults to `redis://localhost:6379` if you don't have a configuration file
 * batch size defaults to 1000 if you don't have a configuration file